 - Do not leave the LCD facing the sun as it can damage the LCD.
 Be careful when using the computer near a window. - □ Do not scratch the LCD or exert pressure on it.
 This could cause malfunction. - Using the computer in low temperature conditions may produce a residual image on the screen.
 This is not a malfunction.
-When the computer returns to normal temperature, the screen returns to normal. - ☐ A residual image may appear on the screen if the same image is displayed for a lengthy period of time.
+When the computer returns to normal temperature, the screen returns to normal. - A residual image may appear on the screen if the same image is displayed for a lengthy period of time.
 The residual image disappears in a while.
-You can use a screensaver to prevent residual images.
+You can use a screensaver to prevent residual images. - The screen becomes warm during operation.
+This is normal and does not indicate a malfunction.